ebunilo/airbnb-clone-project/README.md

 The project utilizes a modern technology stack to ensure scalability, performance, and maintainability:

-- **Backend Framework**: Django - This high-level Python web framework encourages rapid development and clean, pragmatic design.
+- **Django**: A high-level Python web framework used for building the RESTful API.
+- **Django REST Framework**: Provides tools for creating and managing RESTful APIs.
-- **Database**: MySQL - A reliable and widely-used relational database management system.
+- **PostgreSQL**: A powerful, open-source relational database system known for its robustness and performance.
-- **API**: RESTful APIs and GraphQL - For flexible and efficient data querying.
-- **Containerization**: Docker - To create, deploy, and run applications in containers.
+- **GraphQL**: A query language for APIs that allows clients to request only the data they need.
+- **Celery**: For handling asynchronous tasks such as sending notifications or processing payments
+- **Redis**: Used for caching and session management.
+- **Docker**: Containerization tool for consistent development and deployment environments.
-- **Version Control**: Git and GitHub - For source code management and collaboration.
+- **Git and GitHub** For source code management and collaboration.
-- **CI/CD**: GitHub Actions - To automate the testing and deployment processes.
+- **CI/CD Pipelines**: Automated pipelines for testing and deploying code changes.
 - **Testing**: PyTest, Postman - For unit testing and API testing.
-- **Documentation**: Markdown, Swagger - For project documentation and API documentation.
+- **Documentation**: Markdown, OpenAPI - For project documentation and API documentation.

 ## Database Design